 “While this number is lower than the high-teens valuation we had hoped for, it is materially higher than the original bid,” Chris Raymond, an analyst with Robert W. Baird & Co., wrote in a note to clients today.
 “With the stock up 95 percent year-to-date, we think most long-term HGSI investors will likely call this a win.”

 Glaxo’s strategy has been to acquire companies with which it already collaborates on medicines.
-The U.K.’s biggest drugmaker this year has agreed to pay 61 million pounds for the 80 percent share of Cellzome it didn’t own and increased its stake in Theravance Inc. (THRX), its partner on respiratory medicines.
+The U.K.’s biggest drugmaker this year has agreed to pay 61 million pounds for the 80 percent share of Cellzome it didn’t own and increased its stake in Theravance Inc. (THRX:US), its partner on respiratory medicines.

 “The combination of GSK and HGS represents clear financial and strategic logic for both companies and our respective shareholders,” Glaxo Chief Executive Officer Andrew Witty said in the statement.